The Girl Who Kicked the Hornets' Nest: Plot

 Blomkvist arranges to have Salander's handheld computer returned to her, and has a cellular phone placed in a duct near her room to give her an online hotspot through which to maintain contact with the outside world.
-Meanwhile, Blomkvist, Armansky, and their allies continue their joint counter-surveillance of the "Zalachenko club", feeding them misinformation about Millennium's (supposed) passivity regarding Salander's trial, identifying nine central players in the Section.
+Meanwhile, Blomkvist, Armanskij, and their allies continue their joint counter-surveillance of the "Zalachenko club", feeding them misinformation about Millennium's (supposed) passivity regarding Salander's trial, identifying nine central players in the Section.
 The Section catch on to the ruse and arrange to plant cocaine in Blomkvist's apartment and hire two members of the Yugoslav mafia to murder him; their intention is to frame him as a drug dealer and thus destroy his credibility.
 The dual plot is foiled, and Blomkvist and Berger are spirited off to a safehouse.

 On the third day of Salander's trial, Millennium's exposé causes a media frenzy and officers of the Section are arrested.
-Giannini systematically destroys Teleborian's testimony, proving that he and the Section conspired to commit Salander to protect Zalachenkor and that his recent "psychiatric assessment" of her was fabricated.
+Giannini systematically destroys Teleborian's testimony, proving that he and the Section conspired to commit Salander to protect Zalachenko and that his recent "psychiatric assessment" of her was fabricated.
 The most powerful testimony on Salander's behalf is the playing in court of the secret video recording Salander made of her rape by her former guardian, which Teleborian had dismissed as a schizophrenic fantasy.
 Teleborian is then arrested for possession of child pornography.
 Ekström, realising that the law is on Salander's side, withdraws all charges against her, and her declaration of incompetence is rescinded.

 Freed, Salander spends several months at Gibraltar.
 She soon discovers that, as Zalachenko's daughter, she is obliged to inherit half of his properties and wealth, while the other half goes to her twin sister Camilla, whom no one has heard from in more than a decade.
 Suspicious about an abandoned factory in her father's estate, she goes there to investigate.
 There, she discovers Niedermann, who had been hiding there from the police.
 After a brief struggle and chase, Salander outwits Niedermann by nailing his feet to the plank floor with a nail gun.
 She is tempted to kill him herself, but instead reports his location to the biker gang, and then reports the entire brawl to the police.
 Back at her apartment in Stockholm, Salander receives a visit from Blomkvist.
 The story ends with the two reconciling as friends.